Telegraphing (sports): Basketball

 Basketball players can telegraph their passes if they continuously look at the intended teammate.
 This often results in a steal.

 Poker

 Poker is one of the few non-sporting events to frequently use the term.
 This is because those players who do betray their intentions, do so when they fail to suppress physical reflexes (such as blinking nervously when dealt a bad hand).

-Telegraph in poker is usually abbreviated (and confounded) to tell.